3. Learning to respect differences

 Case Study 3: Using storytelling to explore community conflicts

-Mr Aina decided to teach his class about the importance of people respecting different members of the community and the roles they play, and the dangers that come from conflict.
-He used the story of the fight among the three cultural groups in Ariya to discuss these issues.
+Mr Cole decided to teach his class about the importance of people respecting different members of the community and the roles they play, and the dangers that come from conflict.
+He used the story of the fight among different ethnic groups in Thokoza township east of Johannesburg to discuss these issues.
 See Resource 6: Conflict in the community for a copy of this story.

 Next, he asked them, in groups, to describe to each other how the events had developed stage-by-stage.
 After ten minutes, they talked as a class and compiled the different stages on the board.

-Mr Aina then asked them to discuss how they would have stopped the trouble by looking at each of the different stages and describing how they could have controlled each one.
+Mr Cole then asked them to discuss how they would have stopped the trouble by looking at each of the different stages and describing how they could have controlled each one.

 Finally, he asked them to list the ways in which the three different groups contributed to the community and also interacted with each other positively.
 This helped them understand how each group was important and couldn’t operate without the help of the other groups.

-The pupils found this lesson interesting, and Mr Aina saw how they began to treat the issues seriously.
+The pupils found this lesson interesting, and Mr Cole saw how they began to treat the issues seriously.